mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Continue working on implementing delta time.
 The current issue seems to be that the jump height increases at higher framerates due to the `deltaTimeMultiplier` multiplying the velocity.
     * Attempting to solve gravity first instead of jump as this may be easier to reverse.
       * `enforceGravity(deltaTimeMultiplier)` may need to have an additional calculation performed on it (potentially twice).
 Delta time may need to first be calculated as part of the velocity calculation (modifying `this.velocity.y`), then again as part of the actual movement (changing `this.position.y` based on `this.velocity.y`).
+      * Successfully update `enforceGravity` to account for delta time.
+Also refactored "isGrounded" check to be part of gravity enforcement, as originally desired.
+      * Noted that at higher framerates, the setTimeout method does not work as desired for double jumping, since the player may have already landed by the time the timeout is complete.
+Will need to look into refactoring this.

 * 2024-04-16 - 7.35 hours total
   * 8am BST - 12:30pm BST